American-Institutes-for-Research/dsaa-cssip-fsrio/README.md

 For running scraping:
  	java -jar jbt-0.0.1-SNAPSHOT-jar-with-dependencies.jar "process.cfg" "password"

-How to open the tsv files generated in Excel:
+## How to open the output tab-delimited files in Excel:
-1. Open Excel, go to Data tab.
+1. Open Excel, go to "Data" tab.
-2. Click From Text.
+2. Click "From Text".
 3. Choose the appropriate file.
 4. Click next, then select tab as the delimiter.
 5. Click Finish.